Lean Product Development Case Study

 Modular Architecture and De-batching

-The concept or modular architecture was introduced to further isolate and mitigate the product risk.
-This created cost tradeoff decisions that were made using the Project Economic Model.
+The concept or modular architecture was introduced to further isolate and mitigate product development risk.
+Implementing a modular architecture created cost tradeoff decisions that were made using the Project Economic Model.
 Once the Risk/Rapid Leaning plan was in place, the team looked for ways to de-batch the work.
 Small batches are a key concept in lean manufacturing but rarely used upstream in Lean Product Development.
 Once they understood how batches create queues where work sits and waits (and has a negative impact on speed), the team was able to identify them in R&D and effectively reduce queues.
 In fact, “big batch” became a common part of the vocabulary when referring to detrimental activities.

 Decentralized Planning and Critical Chain